 Did you know – several geographies have been identified, for which the average CPC is significantly higher?
 If you can align your blog and its content for these geographies (without diluting the quality and focus of your content), you have a lot of potential to tap.

 If your blog has intentional relevance, there’s all the more reason for you to explore this option of geographical targeting.
 Among the known geographies that account for high CPC ads are Norway, Japan.
-Sweden, and Netherlands.
+Sweden, and the Netherlands.
 Consider the option of purchasing local domain names, and localizing your content for these geographies.

 There are several small businesses with highly targeted audiences (specific cities and neighborhoods).
 By being relevant for these ads, you can increase your website’s average CPC.
 Advanced audience segmentation works well for this approach, as you can shoot highly targeted content based on locations of the level of cities and states, rather than countries and regions.
 The moment you are able to identify high paying advertisements targeted for a city, you can adjust your content strategy to be relevant for these ads.